 I am always happy to give public talks (schedule permitting) to groups interested in science, schools, or other educations groups (e.g. adult learning).
-I have spoken at the Cheltenham and Brighton Science Festivals, given a talk at the Royal Observatory, Greenwhich, at the Linnean Society, and for Sceptics in the Pub and Pub Science groups.
+I have spoken at the Royal Institution (twice), the Cheltenham and Brighton Science Festivals, given a talk at the Royal Observatory, Greenwhich, at the Linnean Society, and for Sceptics in the Pub and Pub Science groups.
 Contact me if you would like me to speak to your organisation or school – I do not charge a fee for non-profit or educational establishments and my schedule if generally flexible.

 I’m very involved in science communication and outreach – getting science out of the classroom or research institute and bringing it to the general public.
 As such I contribute to a number of groups and organisations which help promote science communication.
 When possible I do give lectures and talks to a live audience, especially in schools and have done so in many years – I actually started while still studying for my batchelors degree.
 I also try to convince other academics to get involved in outreach and I try to support sites and groups that encourage this as well as getting contributors and collaborators on my own projects.